Glossary term

 Budgeting Versus a Budget

 The term budgeting describes the ongoing process.
 A budget is the actual plan or framework that results.
-This distinction matters because a budget is not a one-time document.
+A budget is not a one-time document.
 Income changes, prices change, and financial goals change.
 Budgeting is the habit of revisiting the plan as those conditions evolve.

 Budgeting and Saving